 _____ Fields shall be tilled and planted on the contour where feasible.

 ______ Tenant shall clip waterways as necessary for maintenance of soil conservation practices, unless enrolled in CRP during the nesting season.

-______ No fall tillage shall occur on soybean ground.
+______ No fall tillage shall occur on acres coming out of soybean production.

 ______ No-till practices shall be used on designated fields.